ArrangerKing Logo

 When functions are comparable between different DAW's we provide screenshots from Ableton Live in all manuals.

-If you experience challenges using ArrangerKing with Logic Pro please let us know
+If you experience challenges using ArrangerKing with Logic Pro please let me know

 Download and install ArrangerKing: Open Logic Pro and add it to any track.
 Open the ArrangerKing window.